git-town/git-town/website/src/nested-feature-branches.md

 _Organize branch chains in the order you want to ship:_ You always have to ship the oldest branch first.
-You can use [git prepend](commands/prepend.md) to insert a feature branch as a parent of the current feature branch or [set parent branch](commands/set-parent-branch.md) to change the order of branches.
+You can use [git prepend](commands/prepend.md) to insert a feature branch as a parent of the current feature branch or [set parent](commands/set-parent.md) to change the order of branches.